4 Complex Numbers are Simple

 • \(Y\) is the imaginary part.

-The same number can be written in terms of distances and angles (which are a more “natural” language for spatial data):
+The same number can be written in terms of distances and angles, which are the two basic movement metrics of greatest practical interest:

 This angle, \(\theta\) is defined in radians that turn counter-clockwise from the x-axis, \(\pi/2\) is on the y-axis, \(\pi\) is on the negative x-axis, etc. You can see that by simply putting in some numbers: